 Can I make a donation to OLLI at CSU?

-Support our Osher Lifelong Learning Institute and help us reach our annual fundraising goals.
-With your tax-deductible contributions we can enhance, grow and continue to create an engaging and thoughtful learning environment.
+Your ongoing support of our Osher Lifelong Learning Institute helps us reach our annual fundraising goals.
+With your tax-deductible contributions, we can enhance, grow and continue to create an engaging and thoughtful learning environment.
 Please consider making a generous online donation today.

 Yes, the OLLI office has several portable assistive-listing devices available that enhance the ability to hear the instructors using classroom microphones.
 Please stop by the office before class if you’d like to check out one of these devices as we have personal earphones available for your use.